dstftw/youtube-dl/.github/ISSUE_TEMPLATE/6_question.md

 - [ ] I'm asking a question
 - [ ] I've looked through the README and FAQ for similar questions
-- [ ] I've searched the bugtracker for similar issues including closed ones
+- [ ] I've searched the bugtracker for similar questions including closed ones

 ## Question